 Water Filtration – Water is one of the absolute life necessities.
 Planning for beyond a minimal 3 days’ supply for each person will include being able to find water and make sure it is safe.
 Water filters such as Lifestraws will guarantee safe water for each member of the group beyond a portable supply in a new location where water is an unknown.
 If you end up without water filters you’ll need to build emergency water distillers which takes time – time you may not have in a critical situation.
 Alternatively, you’ll need to know how to harvest rainwater or find water in the wilderness – both useful survival skills to be sure, but they may not be possible at all in a flood situation.

 Emergency Radio – In a non-EMP scenario FEMA and local authorities will be on the air transmitting essential information.
 A dependable emergency radio is a must-have.
 Manufacturers of emergency gear have really increased their usefulness in recent years.
 Kaito Radios can generate their own power supply and keep you in touch with life-saving announcements and official information.
 In emergencies rumors and fake news and disinformation are weapons of the enemy.
 Facts can save lives.
-Another option (ideally in addition to your emergency radio) is a survival two way radio which will help you maintain contact with your loved ones.
+Another option (ideally in addition to your emergency or handheld ham radio) is a survival two way radio which will help you maintain contact with your loved ones.

 Portable cooking stove – Depending on weather conditions, a fire pit or dry wood may not be readily available.
 Emergency cooking and food preparation in a remote, low or no power area requires a portable stove and lightweight but dependable survival gear.
 The Solo Stove is a dependable and easily transportable solution to cooking needs over several days when bottled fuel for fuel burning stoves is not available.
 This Solo Stove comes with a kit for quickly and easily boiling water on the go, which means that if you run out of bottled water on an evacuation, you can purify water with this Solo Stove combo kit.